Themes

 Umbrella Walk

 Talk about umbrellas with children.
 Explain that people use umbrellas to keep the sun and rain off.
 Open up an umbrella and have children see how many of them can fit under it.
 Go for a walk with children in the rain with the umbrella.
 Have them listen to the rain as it hits the umbrella.
-If it's sunny, go for a walk with children and the umbrella and talk about how the umbrella shades them from the sun.
+If it's sunny, go for a walk with children and the umbrella and discuss how the umbrella shades them from the sun.
+After children are back inside make a coffee filter umbrella craft.

 Weather Rhymes and Book Suggestion